observablehq/htl/README.md

 const html = `My favorite currencies are ${value2.replace(/&/g, "&amp;")}.`;
 ```

-Second, concatentation impedes composition: interpolated content must be serialized as markup.
+Second, concatenation impedes composition: interpolated content must be serialized as markup.
 You cannot combine literal HTML with content created by the DOM API, or a library such as React or D3.
 And some content, such as event listeners implemented as closures, can’t be serialized!

 ## Features